tuledev/minimal-mistakes/_posts/2019-02-22-try-catch-exception-rather-than-return-codes.md

 - a little complex show/hide loading flow
 - hard to figure out the updating flow

 It's not bad at all.
-But imagine, if we have more error codes and chaining Promises, the code will be massive and hard to maintain in the future.
+But imagine, if we have more error codes and chaining Promises, the code will be massive and hard to be maintained.

 So let's refactor `onUpdateButtonPressed` with `try-catch` and `async/await`